 Doctors recommend that you check all birthmarks regularly for any signs of change.
 But they recommend removing large congenital birthmarks at an early age if possible.

 Some families tend to have large numbers of moles, or moles that are unusual (atypical moles).
 The atypical moles tend to be an irregular shape or colour and may be larger than usual.
-They sometimes have a tendency to become cancerous (malignant).
-But most atypical moles do not turn into cancer.
-People with moles like this have a higher than average risk of melanoma.

 Other medical conditions

 But any study looking at the risk factors for melanoma needs to take into account how much time the people have spent in the sun.
-It may be that women with a larger body mass index have less sun exposure than women with a lower body mass index.
+It might be that women with a larger body mass index have less sun exposure than women with a lower body mass index.
 So this could be why their risk is lower.

 Other possible causes